An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Higher equivariant arithmetic K-theory

 \begin{defn} Let notations and assumptions be as above.
 We denote by $D^{2p-*}(X_{\mu_n},p)$ the homological complex associated to the complex $\tau_{\leq0}\big(D^*(X_{\mu_n},p)[2p]\big)$ which is the canonical truncation of $D^*(X_{\mu_n},p)[2p]$ at degree $0$.
 We define a simplicial map

 where ${\rm Hu}$ is the Hurewicz map. \end{defn}

-\begin{defn} Let $X$ be a $\mu_n$-equivariant scheme over an arithmetic ring $(D,\Sigma,F_\infty)$, and let $X_{\mu_n}$ be the fixed point subscheme.
-The higher equivariant arithmetic K-groups of $X$ are defined as and the equivariant regulator maps are defined as the homomorphisms induced by $\widetilde{{\rm ch}_g}$ on the level of homotopy groups. \end{defn}
+\begin{defn} Let $X$ be a regular $\mu_n$-projective scheme over an arithmetic ring $(D,\Sigma,F_\infty)$, and let $X_{\mu_n}$ be the fixed point subscheme.
+The higher equivariant arithmetic K-groups of $X$ are defined as and the equivariant regulator maps are defined as the homomorphisms induced by $\widetilde{{\rm ch}}_g$ at the level of homotopy groups. \end{defn}

 \begin{rem} (i).
 We have the long exact sequence ending with